IUSCA/bioloop/docs/dataset_duplication.md

 ### Resumable
 - The steps outlined above for the acceptance/rejection of a duplicate dataset can be resumed in case of an error occurs in either the API layer or the workflow layer.

+### Irreversible
+Once an authorized user initiates the acceptance or rejection of a duplicate dataset, the operation cannot be reverted.

 ---

 ## UI

-- Operators/Admins sees a notification per dataset duplication.
-Users do not.
+- Authorized users sees a notification per dataset duplication.
 - The UI polls for any incoming notifications that haven't been acknowledged yet every 5 seconds.
-- Notification shows up in the UI until a duplicate dataset has been either accepted or rejected by an operator/admin.
+- Notification shows up in the UI until a duplicate dataset has been either accepted or rejected by an authorized user.